 Georgetown University is one of the core schools for the Council on International Educational Exchange (CIEE), which offers study abroad in St. Petersburg, and is also a participant in a program in Moscow sponsored by the American Association of Teachers of Russian (ACTR).
 The Department encourages its students to participate in summer, semester and/or academic-year programs in the Russian Federation.

 Ukrainian and Polish

 In response to dramatic changes and new opportunities in the Slavic world, the Department began offering Ukrainian in 1991 and Polish in 2002.
 Introduction to Ukrainian (UKRN 301 and 302, taught in tutorial format) and Beginning Polish (PLSH 001 and 002) cover the fundamentals of grammar and introduce students to cultural and reading materials.
 Intermediate courses, UKRN 303 and 304 (tutorials) and PLSH 101 and 102, build on students’ basic knowledge and further develop vocabulary and comprehension abilities in all skill areas.
-All courses are three credits each; the two-year sequence satisfies the Georgetown College foreign-language requirement.
+All courses are three credits each; the two-year sequence satisfies the Georgetown University College of Arts & Sciences foreign-language requirement.
 Upper-level tutorials, such as Professional Ukrainian, Professional Polish and Advanced Oral and Written Polish, are available to qualified students.